Cast care: Do's and don'ts

-- Skip lotions.
+- Skip toiletries.
 Avoid placing powder, lotion or deodorant on or near the cast.

 - Leave adjustments to your child's doctor.
 Don't pull the padding out of your child's cast.
 Don't trim the cast or break off rough edges without first asking your child's doctor.

 What else do I need to know about my child's cast?

 Contact your child's doctor immediately if your child:

 - Feels increasing pain and tightness in the injured limb